 Veracode never sends your source code off of your environment.
-Call chains built for vulnerable method calculation are also never sent from your environment, but are instead matched on your environment.
+Veracode also never sends call chains built for vulnerable method calculation from your environment, but instead matches them on your environment.

-To identify the open source libraries used in your code, Veracode SCA uses a set of coordinates from the dependency graph generated during the build process in combination with the language type.
-The coordinates for each language are the following:
+To identify the open-source libraries that your code uses, Veracode SCA uses a set of coordinates from the dependency graph generated during the build process in combination with the language type.
+The coordinates for each language are:

 - Maven/Gradle/Scala: groupId, artifactId, version

 - PHP: library name, version

 - .NET: library name, version